RECAMO

 Research group of Bioinformatics

-The Bioinformatics Research Group is focused on highly specialized analyses of a bioinformatics and statistical dates for individual departments of the MOU, other research groups and external collaborators.
-The department is also focused on molecular modelling and molecular dynamics of proteins and the development of statistical and analytical software's.
+The Bioinformatics Research Group specializes in advanced analyses of bioinformatics and statistical data for individual departments of MMCI, other research groups, and external collaborators.
+The department also focuses on molecular modeling and molecular dynamics of proteins, as well as the development of statistical and analytical software.

 Research group leader